Briard vs Bracco Italiano: Complete Comparison (2026)

 Health and Lifespan Comparison

 Briard has a typical lifespan of 10-12 years, while Bracco Italiano lives approximately 10-14 years.
 Health profiles differ significantly between these dogs.
-Briard is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Briard is predisposed to orthopedic problems, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Bracco Italiano faces its own health challenges including breed-specific conditions.
 Briard has 3 documented predispositions compared to 1 for Bracco Italiano, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health